Plumsail/helpdesk-docs/Common/How To/Reassign ticket from disabled user in help desk.rst

 |schedulerOverview|

-Provide a title for your task and schedule how often do you want to run that task.
+Provide a title for your task and schedule how often you want to run that task.
 On the screenshot, it was chosen to repeat it every day.

 |schedulerTask|